 *Go to the pool.
 If your hotel pool isn’t that great you can pay to go one that is, like the one at Mandalay Bay.
 I found out just today that the Flamingo pool is open to the public after 2 PM.

 *Circus Circus is decent enough, they have a great arcade, an amusement park, water park, and circus performers every hour.
 If you decide to stay there I would ask for the new tower.
 My friends stayed in the older part and were not thrilled with the room.
 The Stratosphere also has rides.

 *Water show in front of the Bellagio.
 They do the water show up nicely and change it all the time; you can see multiple shows in one day.
 Also, at the Bellagio is their conservatory.
 The conservatory is always changing.
 It is fun to walk through and get pictures.
 Both of these things are free.

 *World’s Largest Chocolate Fountain – See this for free while inside the Bellagio.
 It is found around the left side of the conservatory.
 This is a great place to take a funny photo with your kids.
 They can pretend it’s pouring into their mouths.

 *Lied’s Children’s Museum aka Discovery Kid’s Museum near the Fremont Experience has been updated and better than ever.
 My kids had a lot of fun when we went.
-There are lots of different hands on activities for a variety of ages.
-My daughter especially like the tornado experience!
+There are lots of different hands-on activities for a variety of ages.
+My daughter especially liked the tornado experience!

 *The Volcano in front of the Mirage hotel and casino is fantastic.
-They have updated this recently and now has music and fire explosions and of course the volcano erupts.
+They have updated this recently and now have music and fire explosions and of course, the volcano erupts.
 This experience is free, and not terribly crowded now that it covers more area.
 You will want to watch from the south side.